ksstrat/milestone-project-3/TESTING.md

         * The problem was that I had tried to solve the alignment with ljust, which turned out to be inaccurate and cumbersome.
 After changing the method to display boards side by side, the problem was solved.

 #### **Remaining Bugs**
-* No Bugs remaind in the app.
+* There are no bugs remaining in the app.

 ***
 ## **Post Development Testing**